Rayhane-mamah/Efficient-VDVAE/README.md

 In this repository, we use [hparams](https://github.com/Rayhane-mamah/hparams) library (already included in the Dockerfile) for hyper-parameter management:

 - Specify all run parameters (number of GPUs, model parameters, etc) in one `.cfg` file
+- Hparams evaluates any expression used as "value" in the `.cfg` file. "value" can be any basic python object `(floats, strings, lists, etc)` or any python basic expression `(1/2, max(3, 7), etc.)` as long as the evaluation does not require any library importations or does not rely on other values from the `.cfg`.
 - Hparams saves the configuration of previous runs for reproducibility, resuming training, etc.
 - All hparams are saved by name, and re-using the same name will recall the old run instead of making a new one.
 - The `.cfg` file is split into sections for readability, and all parameters in the file are accessible as class attributes in the codebase for convenience.